SBD-Projects/template-node-js/README.md

-# template-node-js
+# Template Node JS

-Template Contain user model, connection strings for PGSql contain Register, Login, JWT
+This template support our team member to do the login, register method rapid.

+-> I use JWT